mf1d3l/Splunk4DFIR/README.md

 - `artifacts/evtx/`: drop there windows logs evtx files
 - `artifacts/zeek/`: drop there your json zeek files
 - `artifacts/suricata/`: drop there your eve.json suricata file
+- `artifacts/supertimelines/`: drop there your plaso l2tcsv outputs

 ## Ingest evtx as json